AndysRobotics/microFramework/README.md

 <img data-src="/images/test.jpg" />
 ```

-### data-show - available on any html tag that's got conditional rendering
+### data-show

 Available on any html tag that has got a conditional attribute (`data-if` `data-for` `data-src` `data-default` `data-switch` `data-case`).
 The value of this attribute will be treated as a string.

-This tag allows an overide of the display of an element when it has been displays by the render.
+This tag allows an override of the display of an element when it has been displays by the render.
 The renderer will hide elements by setting the css property `display` to `'none'`.
 By default the renderer will show an element by setting the css property `display` to `'block'`.

 ```html
 <div data-if="loading">This will render as a block when 'mfw.data.loading' it truthy</div>